yandex/porto/porto.md

 ## Name

-Container name could contains only these charachers: 'a'..'z', 'A'..'Z', '0'..'9', '\_', '\-', '@', ':', '.'.
+Container name could contains only these characters: 'a'..'z', 'A'..'Z', '0'..'9', '\_', '\-', '@', ':', '.'.
 Slash '/' separates nested container: "parent/child".

-Each container name component should not exceed 128 charachers, whole name is limited with 200 charachers.
+Each container name component should not exceed 128 characters, whole name is limited with 200 characters.
 Also porto limits nesting with 16 levels.

 Container could be addressed using short name relative current porto
 namespaces: "name", or absolute name "/porto/name" which stays the